hadley31/website/_projects/shai.md

   - name: Christopher Spradlin
 ---

-A Super Hexagon AI created using Python and Tensorflow
+A Super Hexagon AI created using Python and Tensorflow.
+The model was trained by capturing screenshots of the window as well as the key that was pressed at the time of each capture.